bytecodealliance/cap-std/README.md

 underneath that `Dir`.
 And, `Dir` automatically protects against any paths which might include `..` or symlinks that might lead outside of that `Dir`.

-`cap-std` also has another role, within WASI, because cap-std's filesystem APIs closely follow WASI's sandboxing APIs.
+`cap-std` also has another role, within WASI, because `cap-std`'s filesystem APIs closely follow WASI's sandboxing APIs.
 On WASI, cap-std becomes a very thin layer, thinner than libstd's filesystem APIs because it doesn't need extra code to handle absolute paths.